Flossing vs Interdental Brushes

-You may have seen some pretty sensational headlines over the past week regarding the efficacy of flossing as part of your dental routine.
-Well, we are here to help ‘quash’ these rumours – we think the tabloids have been a little bit naughty and thought we had better tell you a little bit about interdental cleaning and why it’s really important.
+We wanted to quash the rumours and limited research that disregards the efficacy of flossing as part of your dental routine, so we thought we had better tell you a little bit about interdental cleaning and why it’s really important.

 Why brushing alone is not enough to prevent tooth decay

 Interdental cleaning is vital because it finishes what your toothbrush started.
-A toothbrush, whether it’s a regular manual or an all-singing-all-dancing electric brush, can only reach three of the five surfaces of the tooth.
+Whether a regular manual or an all-singing-all-dancing electric, a toothbrush can only reach three of the five surfaces of the tooth.
 This means that if you don’t use anything in between the gaps, you are missing up to 35% - yes, 35% - of your tooth surface EVERY DAY.

 How to use dental floss